Introduction to ASP.NET Core MVC Framework

 What is MVC?

-MVC Design Pattern is basically used to develop interactive applications.
-An interactive application is an application where there is user interaction involved, and based on the user interaction, some event handling occurs.
-The most important point you need to remember is that it is not only used for developing Web-Based Applications, but we can also use this MVC Design Pattern to develop Desktop or Mobile-Based applications.
+The MVC Design Pattern is used to develop interactive applications.
+An interactive application involves user interaction, and based on the user interaction, some event handling occurs.
+The most important point you need to remember is that it is not only used for developing Web-Based Applications; we can also use this MVC Design Pattern to develop Desktop or Mobile-Based applications.

-The MVC (Model-View-Controller) Design Pattern was introduced in the 1970s, dividing an application into 3 major components.
-They are Model, View, and Controller.
+The MVC (Model-View-Controller) Design Pattern was introduced in the 1970s.
+It divides an application into three major components: Model, View, and Controller.
 The main objective of the MVC Design Pattern is the separation of concerns.
-It means the Domain Model and Business Logic are separated from the User Interface (i.e., view).
-As a result, maintaining and testing the application becomes simpler and easier.
+This means the Domain Model and Business Logic are separated from the User Interface (i.e., View).
+As a result, maintaining and testing the application become simpler and easier.

 How Does MVC Design Pattern Work in ASP.NET Core?

-Let us see an example to understand how the MVC pattern works in the ASP.NET Core MVC application.
-For example, we want to design an application where we need to display the student details on a web page, as shown below.
+Let’s look at an example to understand how the MVC Design Pattern works in an ASP.NET Core MVC application.
+We want to design an application that displays the student details on a web page, as shown below.

 ASP.NET Core MVC